mu-editor/pup/README.rst

   which will be used as the icon for both the packaged application bundle and the DMG file volume icon.

+  On Linux the file should be a PNG file which will be used as the icon for the running application.

   On Windows the file should be an
   `ICO <https://en.wikipedia.org/wiki/ICO_(file_format)>`_ file